Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 The predictors are: Real GDP in volume terms (ROUTP), real durable personal consumption expenditures in volume terms (RCONS), real residential investment in volume terms (RINVR), the import deflator (PIMP), the unemployment ratio (UNEMP), non--farm payrolls data on employment (NFPR), housing starts (HSTS), the real spot price of oil (OIL), the real food commodities price index (FOOD) the real raw material commodities price index (RAW), and the M2 monetary aggregate (M2), which can reflect information on the current stance of monetary policy and liquidity in the economy as well as spending in households.
 In addition, we also use data on the term structure of interest rates approximated by means of: The level factor (YL), the slope factor (TS) and curvature factor (CS).
 Finally, we proxy inflation expectations through the one--year ahead inflation expectations that come from the Reuters/Michigan Survey of Consumers (MS).
-We include the data in the \pkg{eDMA} package as a \code{xts} object of dimension $206\times 16$ named \code{USData}.
+We include the data (the GDPDEF series along with the fifteen predictors) in the \pkg{eDMA} package as a \code{xts} object of dimension $206\times 16$ named \code{USData}.
+A glance of GDPDEF series and the first five predictors is obtained by typing: